cookiefission/cheatsheet/bash.md

 Show processes using internet: `lsof -P -i -n`

 Open output of a command in vim: `tail /some/file | vim -`

+Remove blank lines from a file and save to other file: `grep . filename > newfilename`